hanabi/hanabi.github.io/Reference.md

   * It is the first turn and nothing is played on the stacks.
   * Alice clues Donald red, which touches a red 3 as a *Play Clue*.
   * Bob goes next and assumes that it is a *Double Self-Finesse* - he has the red 1 and red 2 in his two newest slots.
 Thus, he blind-plays his left-most and it is red 1, as expected.
   * Cathy goes next.
-Cathy sees that Donald does **not** have red 2 in his next newest slot, so she must have the red 2.
+Cathy sees that Donald does **not** have red 2 in his *Second Finesse Position*, so she must have the red 2.
 Cathy blind-plays her left-most card.
 However, it is **not** the red 2, but the blue 1.
   * Bob now knows he does not have the red 2 anymore, since Cathy blind-played.
   * Cathy now knows that since two blind-plays happened in a row, she does **not** have the red 2 and that she was *Bluffed*.
   * At first, Donald thought that the red card in his hand was red 1 (as a *Play Clue*).
   * After Alice blind-played, Donald thought that the red card in his hand was red 2 (as a *Finesse*).
   * After Bob blind-played, Donald knows that he must have the red 3 (as a *Double Half Bluff*).
-* Normally, you are only allowed to *Bluff* while in *Bluff Seat*.
-But *Double Half Bluffs* do not violate *Good Lie Principle*, so we allow them.
+* Normally, players are only allowed to perform *Bluffs* while sitting in *Bluff Seat*.
+The *Double Half Bluff* is one of the few exceptions to the rule.
+(It is allowed because the lie still resolves "immediately", which satisfies *Good Lie Principle*.)

 ### The Double Bluff

 * Similar to a *Double Half Bluff*, it is also possible to get 2 cards played in a row that are completely unrelated.
 * For example, in a 4-player game:
-  * Red 2 is currently played on the stacks.
+  * Red 1 is currently played on the stacks.
-  * Alice clues Donald red, which touches a red 5 as a *Play Clue*.
+  * Alice clues Donald red, which touches a red 4 as a *Play Clue*.
-  * Since red 5 is playable right now, Bob thinks he has the red 3 and the red 4.
+  * Since red 4 must be playable right now, Bob thinks he has the red 2 and the red 3.
 Bob blind-plays his *Finesse Position* card, but it is actually a blue 1.
   * Cathy sees that Bob blind-played because of the red clue.
-However, since the red 5 is a two-away from playable card instead of a one-away from playable card, it must mean that it is a *Double Bluff* instead of a single *Bluff*.
+However, since the red 4 is a two-away from playable card instead of a one-away from playable card, it must mean that it is a *Double Bluff* instead of a single *Bluff*.
 Cathy blind-plays her *Finesse Position* card and it is yellow 1.
-  * At first, Donald thought that the red card in his hand was red 3 (as a *Play Clue*).
+  * At first, Donald thought that the red card in his hand was red 2 (as a *Play Clue*).
-  * After Bob blind-played, Donald thought that the red card in his hand was red 4 (as a *Bluff*).
+  * After Bob blind-played, Donald thought that the red card in his hand was red 3 (as a *Bluff*).
-  * After Cathy blind-played, Donald knows that he must have the red 5 (as a *Double Bluff*).
+  * After Cathy blind-played, Donald knows that he must have the red 4 (as a *Double Bluff*).
-* Normally, you are only allowed to *Bluff* while in *Bluff Seat*.
-But *Double Bluffs* do not violate *Good Lie Principle*, so we allow them.
+* Normally, players are only allowed to perform *Bluffs* while sitting in *Bluff Seat*.
+The *Double Bluff* is one of the few exceptions to the rule.
+(It is allowed because the lie still resolves "immediately", which satisfies *Good Lie Principle*.)

-### The 4 Double Bluff / The 4 Double Half Bluff
+### The 4 Double Bluff

-* In the *3 Bluffs* convention, play stops after one card is blind-played if the clue target is a 3.
+* In the *3 Bluff* convention, if the target of a clue is a 3, then play stops after only one card is blind-played.
 (This is an extension of a *Bluff.*)
-* In the *4 Double Bluffs* convention, play stops after two cards are blind-played if the clue target is a 4.
+* In the *4 Double Bluff* convention, if the target of a clue is a 4, then play stops after two cards are blind-played.
 (This is an extension of a *Double Bluff*.)
 * This convention does not apply in any variant with 3 suits.
 * For example, in a 5-player game:
-  * No cards are played on the stacks.
+  * Nothing is played on the stacks.
-  * Alice clues red to Emily's red 4 as a *Play Clue*.
+  * Alice clues Emily red, which touches a red 4 as a *Play Clue*.
-  * Bob blind-plays a red 1.
+  * Bob tries to blind-play red 1 from his *Finesse Position*, but he instead plays a blue 1.
-  * Cathy blind-plays a yellow 1.
+  * Cathy blind-plays yellow 1 from her *Finesse Position*.
+  * Now, it is Donald's turn.
+    * At first, Donald thought that the red card in his hand was red 1 (as a *Play Clue*).
+    * After Bob blind-played, Donald thought that the red card in his hand was either a red 2 (as a *Bluff*) or a red 3 (as a *Bluff*).
+    * After Cathy blind-played, Donald knows that it was a *4's Double Bluff*.
-  * Donald sees that the red 4 was three-away from playable, which means that he would normally interpret this move as a *Triple Bluff*, calling for three blind-plays.
+  * If the red 4 was two-away from playable, Donald would know that this was a *Double Bluff*.
+However, the red 4 is three-away from playable, so in this situation Donald might think that this is a *Triple Bluff* instead.
-  * However, because of the *4 Double Bluff* convention, he knows that *4 Double Bluffs* take precedence over *Triple Bluffs* (similar to how *3 Bluffs* take precedence over *Double Finesses*).
-Thus, Donald knows that no more blind-plays are required, so he discards.
+  * However, Donald knows that everyone agrees to allow a *Double Bluffs* with any 4 in the game, regardless of how far away from playable it is, so this must be a *Double Bluff* instead of a *Triple Bluff*.
+Thus, Donald does not have to blind-play anything.
-  * Emily knows that if a *Double Half Bluff* has occurred, she has a red 3.
-Emily also knows that if a *4 Double Half Bluff* occurred, she has a red 4.
-Emily marks both of the possibilities on the card for later.
+  * Emily also knows that it is a *4's Double Bluff* and marks her 4 as any 4 in the game.

 ### The Hard 4 Double Bluff